Nature Investigations, LLC

 Investigating Nature and Innovation Together

 Welcome!
-I’m Laura, an Interpretive Naturalist and the educator behind Nature Investigations in the Greenville, SC area.
-I design and lead nature programs for people of all ages, helping participants build curiosity, connection, and a deeper sense of place through meaningful experiences outdoors.
+I’m Laura, an Interpretive Naturalist based in Greenville, SC and Poultney, VT, and the educator behind Nature Investigations.
+I design and lead nature programs for people of all ages, helping participants build curiosity, connection, and a deeper sense of place through meaningful outdoor experiences.

-I’m a Certified Interpretive Guide through the National Association for Interpretation and a Certified Nature Journaling Educator with the Wild Wonder Foundation.* These frameworks guide my approach: engaging learners through observation, inquiry, and shared discovery.
+I’m a Certified Interpretive Guide through the National Association for Interpretation* and a Certified Nature Journaling Educator with the Wild Wonder Foundation*.
+I have also completed professional training in AI integration for small organizations*, which equips me to help educators make intentional, values-based decisions about AI use.

 I look forward to investigating nature with you.